HaydnZK/Splunk-Projects/Data-Exfiltration-Detection/README.md

+This folder contains the setup and configuration of Splunk, the simulated attack and investigation, artifacts, and Splunk searches for the internal credential compromise and data exfiltration lab.

 # Part One: Setting Up and Configuring Splunk
 ## Overview
 In this portion of the lab, I set up Splunk Enterprise as a centralized logging and monitoring platform and configured it to ingest multiple